valakhushbu/UsePermission/README.md

 # UsePermission
-Define Library for access user permission
+Define Library for access run time user permission Define user permission and also with open setting to force permission

 Step 1.
 Add the JitPack repository to your build file